Arithmetic Obfuscation

 When to use it?

-Arithmetic operations (+, -, ^, &, |, ...) are usually compiled into an AArch64 instruction that exactly matches the original operation1.
+The majority of the time, arithmetic operations (+, -, ^, &, |, ...) are compiled into assembly instructions that exactly resemble the original operation1.

 void encode(uint8_t* data, size_t len) {